BTurkowyd/northwind-data-vault-platform/README.md

 ---
 ## Loading Data into Aurora PostgreSQL
-- This is a one-time setup to load sample data into the Aurora PostgreSQL database, therefore it is done manually directly from the AWS console:
+- This is a one-time setup to load sample data into the Aurora PostgreSQL database, therefore, it is done manually directly from the AWS console:
   - Navigate to the RDS Console
-  - Go to Query Editor, select the Aurora PostgreSQL instance, secret from Secrets Manager, and connect.
+  - Go to Query Editor, select the Aurora PostgreSQL instance, the secret from Secrets Manager, and connect.
   - Use the SQL query from https://github.com/pthom/northwind_psql/blob/master/northwind.sql
   - Verify that the data is loaded successfully.